Skip to content

 The University of Utah is dedicated to solving complex water issues through research that encompasses hydrology, toxicology, and environmental humanities.
 This work focuses on ensuring watershed health, understanding the role of tainted water in public health, and developing effective policies for equitable water access.

-About the Water Organizations & Field Stations About Water Projects
+Partners & Collaborators About Water Projects

 For more information, please contact Marian Rice.